Scalingo/documentation/src/_posts/platform/app/task-scheduling/2000-01-01-custom-clock-processes.md

 ### Costs

-The feature itself it completely free, but the containers in which the jobs are run are billed like any other containers.
+The feature itself it completely free, but the container in which the scheduler and the jobs are run is billed like any other container.

-Consequently, billing of a custom clock process mainly depends on both the container size chosen to run your tasks and on the container(s) lifespan.
+Consequently, billing of a custom clock process mainly depends on both the container size chosen to run your tasks and on the container lifespan.

+Your custom clock process is most probably to run 24/7, as opposed to the Scalingo Scheduler's one-off containers that are short-lived.
+A custom clock process can therefore be a bit more costly.

 For example, if you setup your custom clock process to run in a 2XL container, and you let it run for 3 days before scaling it down to zero, you will be